Ubuntu GNOME

 Ubuntu GNOME (formerly Ubuntu GNOME Remix) is a discontinued Linux distribution, distributed as free and open-source software.
 It used a pure GNOME 3 desktop environment with GNOME Shell, rather than the Unity graphical shell.
 Starting with version 13.04 it became an official "flavour" of the Ubuntu operating system.

 In April 2017, it was announced that 17.04 would be the last release.
-The distribution was to be discontinued in favor of the standard Ubuntu distribution, which switched from using Unity to GNOME Shell as its desktop environment, starting with its 17.10 release.
+The distribution was to be discontinued in favor of the standard Ubuntu distribution, which switched from using Unity to GNOME Shell as its desktop environment starting with its 17.10 release.

 History

-The project began as an unofficial "remix" because some users preferred the GNOME 3 desktop over Unity.
-Ubuntu GNOME 12.10 Quantal Quetzal was the first stable version released on 18 October 2012.
+The project began as an unofficial "remix" because some users preferred the GNOME 3 desktop environment over Unity.
+Ubuntu GNOME 12.10 Quantal Quetzal was the first stable version, released on 18 October 2012.

 Writing in October 2013, Jim Lynch stated: